Video games in South Korea: Professional and competitive gaming

-Throughout South Korea, pro-gamers are revered and treated like celebrities.
-It is not unheard of for successful pro-gamers or e-sport stars to earn six figure contracts or higher.
-In turn the spotlight that these stars shine on video games helps the South Korean economy.
+Throughout South Korea, pro-gamers are revered and treated like celebrities, and it is not unheard of for successful competitors or e-sport stars to earn six-figure contracts or higher.
+In turn, the spotlight that these stars shine on video games helps the South Korean economy.
 The video game industry makes up a significant share of South Korea's GDP.
 It is estimated that the game market pulls in approximately 5 billion dollars annually along with the millions of dollars that are also traded in illegal gambling and betting that stimulates South Korea's informal economy.

 Due to the huge popularity of e-sports in South Korea, the World Cyber Games was made in 2000.
 The Republic of Korea's Ministry of Culture and Tourism, Ministry of Information and Communications, Samsung, and Microsoft are the original sponsors.
-The WCG is considered to be the "Olympics of the online gaming world".
-The games draw around 500 pro-gamers from around the world into competition with prizes amassing from $200,000 - $500,000.
+The WCG is considered to be the "Olympics of the online gaming world", and the games draw around 500 pro-gamers from around the world into competition with prizes amassing from $200,000 to $500,000.

 Two particularly popular video games for pro-gamers are StarCraft and League of Legends.
 Well-known players include Lim Yo-Hwan, Lee Young-ho, Lee Sang-hyeok, Choi Yeon-Sung, Park Sung-Joon and Lee Jae-Dong.